• Skip to primary navigation

 Toss to coat.

-Scoop out 6 large spoonfuls of candy coated popcorn, placing each scoop a few inches apart on your baking sheets.
-I found it easiest to shape my popcorn into monsters using a gloved hand.
+Scoop out 6 large spoonfuls of candy-coated popcorn, placing each scoop a few inches apart on your baking sheets.

 Immediately, press two green candy eyes onto each monster.
-If your candy coating hardens and the eyes wont stay put, you’ll need to melt a bit more candy coating to use as glue.
+If your candy coating hardens and the eyes won't stay put, you'll need to melt a bit more candy coating to use as glue.

 Freeze for 15 minutes until the candy coating hardens.
 Allow to come up to room temperature before serving.
-Store in a metal tin for up to a few weeks or eat within a day or so.

 Candy Corn Cones